FairportRobotics/ScoutingPASS/docs/Workshop Ideas.md

   7. Scout more matches
   8. Flush data to Excel (how will we handle data for matches already scouted?)

-  Pit Scouting
+  Pit Scouting (optional)
   1. Open the URL for Pit Scouting (how will we make this efficient at the event?)
-  2. Be assigned a team (how will we communicate this to the scouters?)
+  2. Be assigned a team
   3. Collect pit scouting data
   4. Repeat steps 2-3
   5. Scan data from scouters